Life of a blog - blogging in 2024 and beyond

 Table of contents:

-People have predicted that it is dead a number of times.
-I came across such an article right after I started my website.
-As a n00b to blogs and blogging, it felt like I missed the train.
+People have been predicting it’s death for a while now.
+I came across such an article right after I started this website.
+As a beginner to blogs and blogging, reading it felt like I missed the train.
 It was very discouraging for me.
 But having encountered a few of them over the years, I am less worried about them now.
 I can say with some certainty say that blogs and blogging will survive.
 In fact, I feel there has been an increase in blogs thanks to next generation SSG’s like Hugo, 11ty and others.
 Hosting options has never been more accessible thanks to GitLab Pages, GitHub Pages, Netlify and others.

 Life of a blog